 I love this photo – it gives me tingles every time I see it!
 This Masai mzee (mzee is a swahili word for village elder) gave me a toothy grin after gulping down warm cow blood.

-This photo was taken in the wind-swept lands of Chile’s most prized national park, Torres del Paine.
+This photo was taken in the windswept lands of Chile’s most prized national park, Torres del Paine.
 This child baqueano (Chilean cowboy) was riding alongside his father.
-The saddle is a traditional saddle used by the baqueanos that roam this part of the world.
+The saddle is a traditional saddle used by the baqueanos who roam this part of the world.

 My husband also took this photo in the heart of the Darhat Valley in Mongolia.
 I love the ‘life lines’ visible on this rosy-cheeked Mongol woman.

 old world vs new world

 We trekked on horseback for three days within the Taiga in Northern Mongolia to find the nomadic Tsaatan community who live in harmony with their reindeer.
 I took this photo as wet reindeer noses were nuzzling me for salt (reindeer have a ravenous appetite for salt).
 The reindeer wear plastic bags on their antlers so that the Tsaatan can identify them.

 photos by kate & steven pilcher